FedeDP/Clight/README.md

 Obviously you can still invoke "clight -c" from a terminal/shortcut to make a fast capture/screen brightness calibration.
 This is achieved through a clight.lock file placed in current user home.

 Every functionality in clight is achieved through a "module".
-A inter-modules dependencies system has been created ad-hoc to ease development of such modules.
+An inter-modules dependencies system has been created ad-hoc to ease development of such modules.
 This way, it does not matter modules' init calls sorting; moreover, each module can be easily disabled if not needed (eg: when --no-gamma option is passed.)

 ## Build instructions: